In Short

 Female, Six Kits (Extra Large), Mixed Media Installation, New Brunswick, NJ 1992

-Thus began a lot of time just living my life without making any art, at least not visual art.
-I used my free time to focus more on music composition and live performance (assembling various backing bands) as my artistic outlet.
-The most recent such collective was The Wrong Windows, which technically still exists, although, after the unfortunate societal decimation of the pandemic, it's back to basically just me as the lone member, making continued production/performance more of a time-and-energy suck than it already was (and believe me, as much as I loved doing it, it certainly already was).
+Thus began a lot of time just living my life without making any art, at least not physical, visual art.
+I used my free time to focus more on music composition and live performance (assembling various backing bands of talented friends) as my artistic outlet.
+The most recent such collective was The Wrong Windows, which technically still exists, although, after the unfortunate societal decimation of the pandemic, it's back to basically just me as the lone member (don't fret, no one died, they just relocated elsewhere), making continued production/performance more of a time-and-energy suck than it already was (and believe me, as much as I loved doing it, it certainly already was).

 I always suspected I would return to visual art at some point, but was still pleasantly surprised to be so inspired by the emergence of generative AI in late summer 2022, and have been doing little else with my spare time but messing with that ever since.
 I decided to return to my high school artmaking roots, when I would spend a lot of time doodling imaginary girls in the margins of whatever notebook whose contents I happened to be bored stiff by at the time, and quickly developed a system (primarily using DALL-E 2, often with a dash of GFPGAN facial restoration and always with generous helpings of Adobe Photoshop) to create enticing alterna-girls from sheer ether, and place them in settings that were as intriguing as possible.